tomzox/tv_grab_ttx/README.md

 301-304) and finally adding description texts from pages which are referenced in the overviews.

-The grabber can be used stand-alone, but is best used as addition to the Nextview EPG grabber [nxtvepg](http://nxtvepg.sourceforge.net) (version 2.8.0 or later), which can also be used for immediately browsing the programme listings in the generated XMLTV files.
+The grabber can be used stand-alone, but is best used as part of the Nextview EPG grabber [nxtvepg](http://nxtvepg.sourceforge.net) (version 2.9.0 or later), which can also be used for immediately browsing the programme listings in the generated XMLTV files.
 The grabber is integrated into the nxtvepg acquisition control and can be activated via the configuration menus.
 (Currently nxtvepg still defaults to acquisition via